json-api/json-api/format/index.md

 #### Relationships <a href="#document-structure-resource-objects-relationships" id="document-structure-resource-objects-relationships" class="headerlink"></a>

-The value of the `relationships` key is a JSON object (a "relationships object") that represents references from the resource in whose resource object it's defined to other resources ("relationships").
-These relationships share a namespace with [attributes]; that is, relationships of a given resource object **MUST** be named differently than its [attributes].
+The value of the `relationships` key is an object (a "relationships object").
+Members of the relationships object ("relationships") represent references from the resource in which it's defined to other resources.

-The keys `id` and `type` are not allowed within the relationships object.

 Relationships may be to-one or to-many.
-Relationships can be specified by including a member in a resource's relationship's object.
-The name of the relationship is its key in the relationships object.

 The value of a relationship **MUST** be an object (a "relationship object"), which **MUST** contain at least one of the following: